 2. Assess damage

 Once you and your loved ones are safe and you are able to get back to your home, you will need to assess the state of your home and see if it sustained any damage.
-Take a notebook or cell phone with you so that you can locate and keep track of damaged areas.
+Take a notebook or cell phone with you so that you can keep track of damaged areas.
 Taking photos may also be a good idea.
 The type of damage your home could suffer will depend on what kind of natural disaster has happened.
 Hurricanes are likely to cause roof damage, for example, while earthquakes can cause cracks and damage to your walls or even your foundation.